Route Planner for Truck Drivers: Beyond Google Maps

 On top of that, routing software like Track-POD also has vehicle check features that help truckers run proactive vehicle maintenance to keep trucks in top condition, which reduces the risk of accidents and downtime even more.

 When you deliver more in one route, your cost per delvery drops.
-What is more, route planning software helps with fuel management, which in addition to lower mileage via better navigation helps you keep your transportation prices low or even provide free delivery.
+What is more, routing software helps with fuel management, which in addition to lower mileage via better navigation helps you keep your transportation prices low or even provide free delivery.

-To plan an efficient truck route, you need suitable tools such as a route planner with unlimited stops.
-Using the Track-POD route planning solution as an example, let's see how you can plan truck routes that let you save fuel, reduce distance traveled by truckers in a day, support vehicle maintenance, avoid traffic, and bring your cost per delivery to a minimum.
+To plan an efficient truck route, you need suitable tools.
+Using the Track-POD solution as an example, let's see how you can plan truck routes that let you save fuel, reduce distance traveled by truckers in a day, support vehicle maintenance, avoid traffic, and bring your cost per delivery to a minimum.

 1. Add trucks and truckers to the system

-First, you need to add all of the vehicles in your fleet, as well as all of your truckers to the route planner.
+First, you need to add all of the vehicles in your fleet, as well as all of your truckers to the system.
 The more vehicle data you can specify, the better.
-Same for drivers: the more driver data you have in the system, the better it can run route planning and optimization.
+Same for truck drivers: the more driver data you have in the system, the better it can run route planning and optimization.

 2. Set up order import